What does it mean to be CCO-certified?

 Several states and cities have licensing requirements.
 How is CCO certification different?

 Licensing by itself does not necessarily ensure an individual possesses necessary skills and knowledge.
 Some state and city programs do not any testing, for example.
 CCO certification functions as a positive supplement to current licensing programs and is increasingly being adopted or recognized by others, either in place of or as a prerequisite to obtaining a license.
-All states that have developed licensing programs since NCCCO was established have adopted or recognized CCO certification.
+All states that have developed licensing programs since CCO was established have adopted or recognized CCO certification.

 Can CCO certification be withdrawn?